DMTF/Redfish-Tools/doc-generator/README.md

 ### Mapping of command-line arguments to configuration keys

-You can specify some configuration information through configuration keys only and some configuration information through command&#8209;line arguments only.
+You can specify some configuration information through configuration keys only and some through command&#8209;line arguments only.

 This table maps command-line arguments to configuration keys: